 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation ProjectPier on an Ubuntu 14.04 server.
+I will show you the step-by-step installation ProjectPier on an Ubuntu 14.04 server.

 Install ProjectPier on Ubuntu 14.04

 Step 1.
 First of all, make sure that all packages are up to date.

 Step 2.
 Install the LAMP server and include some PHP extensions.